auth-global/self-documenting-cryptography/README.md

 Let's say you deploy the G3P for a company, club, or other organization.
 Now one of your password hashes gets stolen.
 The thief decides to use a [botnet](https://en.wikipedia.org/wiki/Botnet) or [other stolen computing resources](https://www.reddit.com/r/aws/comments/x03vay/hacked_aws_account_is_facing_200000_in_charges/) to try to crack that password.

 A security analyst investigating this incident uncovers the thief's executable payload.
 Perhaps their company has already tapped into the command and control network of the botnet.
-Perhaps the fraudlent cloud server instance was suspended and terminated, and snapshot of the machine was given to the analyst to decipher.
+Perhaps the fraudulent cloud server instance was suspended and terminated, and snapshot of the machine was given to the analyst to decipher.

 Neither this analyst nor your organization have any knowledge of the other's existence, but now they have an implementation of your deployment of the G3P, which includes an invitation to call 555-YOUR-SPY.